janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/bed481f1-4c33-4a66-ab66-a89f0fb90bde)

-## Exercise

-Sharing your work using a Docker registry
+## Exercise: Sharing your work using a Docker registry

 Your company is developing a new spam filter method.
 You think you've found a good method and would like to share your results with your colleague in a way that allows them to verify your results.
 You've decided that using a Docker image with all your code and datasets is the right approach.
 You've already created this image on your local machine and called it spam:v1.
 The next step is to push this image to your company's registry docker.mycompany.com so that your colleagues can build upon your work.